 Coach fired due to scandal

-Team will likely be in better shape on the field – If a coach is fired for poor performance then they team just isn't very good.
+Team will likely be in better shape on the field – If a college coach is fired for poor performance then the team just isn’t very good.
 Either they have serious talent issues, or they are poorly prepared and poorly coached.
 When a scandal brings a coach down the performance on the field is irrelevant.
-It's quite possible, then, that a team could actually be playing pretty well at the time of the change.
-The public will likely be very negative about a team after a coach is fired in these circumstances.
-It's quite possible, then, that the public will bet strongly against a team that really doesn't deserve all the negative attention – on the field, at least.
+It’s quite possible, then, that a football team could actually be playing pretty well at the time of the change.
+The wagering public will likely be very negative about a team after a coach is fired in these circumstances.
+It’s quite possible, then, that the public will bet strongly against a college team that really doesn’t deserve all the negative attention – on the field, at least.

 Players likely more emotionally affected – When a coach is fired for poor performance the players know that it is likely coming.
 The firing can come as more of a surprise in the case of a scandal, and it can often come in a situation in which the coach wouldn’t otherwise be fired.
 In these cases, then, the team is likely to be more emotionally affected because they have had less time to get used to the change, and they aren’t nearly as likely to have checked out as they would if the team was performing poorly.

 Media coverage more intense and sensational – The media will cover any firing of a coach closely, but they are going to be far more involved in covering a firing due to a scandal – particularly if it is a major scandal.
 The more intense the media coverage is – especially if it is strongly one-sided as it is likely to be in the case of a scandal – the more one-sided the public focus is likely to be on the game from a betting perspective.
 That can mean value for the college football handicapper who can decipher the impact and understand how it correlates with the point spread and betting trends.